 Second: if you’re an expert, I probably am not going to tell you anything technical you don’t already know.
 But I may provide new ways to explain what you know to non-technical people.

-If you’re not technical, I’ll ensure that you know enough to make informed decisions about GenAI, use it to good effect, and sort the AI hypesters from the AI minimizers.
+If you’re not technical, I’ll ensure that you know enough to make informed decisions about GenAI, use it to good effect, and sort the hype merchants from the minimizers.

-Third and most important: this book is intended to equip you to win big on a big bet.
-One that you might want to be part of turning into a self-fulfilling prophecy.
+Third and most important: this book is intended to equip you to win a big bet about what the best possible future could look like.

 Like it or not, it’s a possibility that can’t be dismissed out of hand.
-That’s because more so than any previous technology, it can mimic human cognition and behavior.
+That’s because more so than any previous technology, GenAI can mimic human communication, cognition, and behavior.

-But there’s something else distinctive about GenAI that suggests to me there is a third way to think about GenAI and its implications for the future of human endeavor.
+But there’s something else distinctive about GenAI that suggests there’s a third way to think about GenAI and what it means to the future of individual and collective human endeavors.

 It can behave better and do more through interaction with humans who are themselves ready, willing, and able to invest in making the most of it.

-In this book I call this strategy the pursuit of complementarity.
+In this book I call pursuing this strategy seeking complementarity.

-To start to envision what this third way might look like, consider two groups of musicians.
+To start to envision what this third way might look like with GenAI, consider two groups of musicians.

 One band is aiming to follow a score (and nothing more).

-Even if each were composed of the same number of people with equivalent experience playing the same instruments, they would in fact be engaged in two radically different activities.
+Even if each were composed of the same number of people with equivalent experience playing the same instruments, they would be engaged in two radically different activities.

-The members of the latter are making a willing investment in being progressively better together, both individually and collectively, through give and take, call and response, and iterative adaptation.
+The members of the latter are making an investment in being progressively better together, both individually and collectively, through give and take, call and response, and iterative adaptation.

-You might even say (to use some of the words and concepts associated with GenAI) they prompt each other and shape and reshape the context.
+You might even say (to use terms and concepts associated with GenAI) they prompt each other and dynamically reshape their shared context.

-The premise of complementarity is that with GenAI, we are being given the opportunity to participate in a new kind of ensemble.
-One in which this sort of back-and-forth matters every bit as much.
+We are thereby being given an opportunity to participate in a new kind of ensemble.
+One in which something like the sort of back-and-forth through which bands make magic happen matters in a profound way.

-For no other reasons than our smartphones and the Internet, GenAI being always at hand is a fait accompli.
+If for no other reasons than our smartphones and the Internet, in the next new normal having GenAI always at hand is a fait accompli.

 We don’t yet know what the GenAI-era equivalents of app-based experiences like pausing Netflix to place an order for Amazon Key In-Garage Delivery from the backseat of an Uber will be.

-But unlike in the case of those apps, producers aren’t straitjacketed by what compiles and consumers don’t have to be passive recipients of deterministic functionality.
+But unlike those apps, producers aren’t straitjacketed by what compiles as code and consumers don’t have to be passive recipients of deterministic functionality.

-With GenAI, co-creating what happens in and results from those experiences is about us as much as it is about it.
+With GenAI, co-creating what happens in and results from new experiences can be about us as much as it is about it.
+And while education–as documented in Anthropic’s research–certainly helps set people up for success, it’s dedication that will make all the difference.

-The race will be won by giving everyone a sound place to start, a brightly lit path to follow, and reason to go the extra mile.
+And that the way to do that is by giving everyone a sound place to start, a brightly lit path to follow, and good reason to go the extra mile.

-In the next new normal, that may be a winning way to start each day, whether the goal is for students to learn like greased lightning or a Fortune 500 to grow like gangbusters.
+In the next new normal, that may be the winning way to start each day, whether the goal is for students to learn like greased lightning or a Fortune 500 company to grow like gangbusters.

 I hope this book offers a recipe and a roadmap for doing just that.